 During the first growing season, you can help your hostas get established by watering them weekly or whenever the weather is dry.
 While the plants are young, mulch them with shredded bark or shredded leaves to keep the roots moist and minimize weed growth.
 Once the leaves are large enough to shade the soil, mulching will not be necessary.

 Hostas with golden foliage are more colorful when their leaves are in direct sunlight for part of the day.
 Blue-leaved hostas look their best when they get very little direct sun.
 If hosta leaves display brown scorched edged or tips, they need to be moved to a shadier location and receive more moisture.
 Both deer and slugs love hosta leaves.
 If slugs are a problem in your garden, seek out hosta varieties that have thicker, more slug-resistant foliage.
 Foliar sprays can be used to help deter both slugs and deer.

-Most hostas flower from mid to late summer.
-Once the flowers have faded, removing the spent stalks will keep the plants looking fresh.
-When the weather turns cold, hosta foliage "melts" like tissue paper.
-Clearing away this foliage in late fall or early spring will make way for new growth.
+Most hostas bloom during mid to late summer.
+Once the flowers have faded, cutting off the spent stalks will keep the plants looking fresh.
+After the first hard frost, hosta foliage quickly turns to mush.
+In early spring, this old foliage should be raked away to make room for new growth.

 Hostas will grow well for decades without being divided.
 You may choose to divide the plants if they outgrow their space or if you want divisions for another area.
-Divide hostas in early spring before their leaves unfurl.
-Use a sharp spade to slice off parts of the clump, or remove the entire clump and cut apart some of the sections.
+Divide hostas in early spring before the leaves unfurl.
+Use a sharp spade to slice off parts of the clump or remove the entire clump from the ground and cut it into pieces.